 Procedure Readiness Evaluation and Preparation (PREP) Center

 All charts for patients coming for same day surgery (SDS) or admit on day of surgery (AMADMIT) procedures at the University of Maryland Medical Center originate in the PREP Center.
 Scheduled surgical patients are pre-screened to determine if they will be seen in the PREP center or will be reviewed by phone.

-The only patients whose charts do not originate in the PREP Center are those who are inpatients at UMMC or are admitted emergently and undergo surgery emergently.
+The only patients whose charts do not originate in the PREP Center are those who are inpatients at UMMC or are admitted and undergo surgery emergently.

 In the PREP Center, we believe in a team approach to evaluating patients before their procedures.
 Clerical staff, patient care technicians, nurses, nurse practitioners, anesthesiology residents and attendings all work together to improve patient readiness and safety for their procedures scheduled at UMMC.
 On occasion, we also have medical students and CRNA students rotating through the PREP Center.